www-splitcells-net/net.splitcells.network/doc/tasks.md

 ## Tasks
+1. Define installation order.
+1. Define "this.requires" which allows to disable certain commands and to exit scripts in a standard way if some commands are missing.
 1. Do not use error codes as normal return values.
 1. Move tasks to other projects if suitable.
 1. [Make this a published Python project.](https://medium.com/python-pandemonium/better-python-dependency-and-package-management-b5d8ea29dff1)